 What you have to take into account is that in a buoyant market or in a high market or a hot market, if your value has gone up by 10%, you’ve increased by 60,000.

 But what you want to buy has increased by 80,000, yeah.

 So in essence, you are actually going to have to fund an extra $20,000 gap to make that move in a hot market.

 Now, if we look at timing it or waiting until the market conditions are softer, and the market drops by 10% you’re losing far less than what the $800,000 property is and you’re actually be $20,000 ahead in that deal.

 So, think of the fact that when you are buying and selling in the market, once you have a property you are only trading in the property you currently have for the property that you want next.

-Don’t worry about what the gap is not about bragging rights of what you got for your house, or what you paid for the next one.
+Worry about what the gap is, not about bragging rights of what you got for your house, or what you paid for the next one.